klts-io/website/content/en/docs/pre-install.md

 ---

 <img src="https://raw.githubusercontent.com/kubernetes/kubeadm/master/logos/stacked/color/kubeadm-stacked-color.png" align="right" width="150px">This page shows how to install the `kubeadm` toolbox.
-For information on how to create a cluster with kubeadm once you have performed this installation process, see the [Using kubeadm to Create a Cluster](/docs/install) page.
+For information on how to create a cluster with kubeadm once you have performed this installation process, see the {{< link url="/docs/install" >}} page.

 ## Before you begin